benbjohnson/litestream.io/content/guides/kubernetes-statefulset/index.md

 ---
-title : "Running as a sidecar container in a Kubernetes StatefulSet"
+title: "Running as a sidecar container in a Kubernetes StatefulSet"
-date: 2021-03-08T00:00:00Z
 layout: docs
+date: 2021-03-07T21:25:53Z
 menu:
   docs:
     parent: "guides"
-weight: 320
+weight: 350
 ---

 This guide will get you running Litestream as a sidecar container in a Kubernetes StatefulSet, alongside your existing application using SQLite.
 This means that as long as your application is running, so will Litestream.
 It assumes you already have a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) and that your SQLite database is stored on a [Volume](https://kubernetes.io/docs/concepts/storage/volumes/).